Office Hours for Spring 2022

-We want you to know that your LING advising team is here to help you.
-Please reach out to us at any time or drop-in during our Zoom hours listed below.
+Your LING advising team is here to help you!
+Please reach out to us at any time or drop-in during our hours listed below.
+You can always find our information and relevant Zoom links in Trellis (search under our names) but links are also provided below.

-If these hours don't work for you, please email Amber or Dr. Ohala (firstname.lastname@example.org, email@example.com).
-We are happy to help with any questions you may have right now, whether it's related to linguistics or not.
-Also, if you need help finding resources to assist you during this difficult time, we are here for you!
-You can also find a list of resources available here that will be updated daily.
+If these hours don't work for you, please email Amber or Dr. Ohala (email@example.com, firstname.lastname@example.org).
+We are happy to help with any questions you may have, whether it's related to linguistics or not.
+Also, if you need help finding resources to assist you during your time here at UArizona, please reach out to us!
+You can also find a list of useful resources (such as Campus Pantry, Campus Closet, Fostering Success, Student Emergency Fund, etc.) available here.

 Meet your Mentoring and Advising Crew!